SEEDtk/bvbrc-mcp-server/README.md

 Paste its contents into your chatbots mcp config file

-For instructions on locating claude's MCP configuration file, see [this guide](https://support.claude.com/en/articles/10949351-getting-started-with-local-mcp-servers-on-claude-desktop).
+For instructions on locating claude's MCP configuration file, see [this guide](https://support.claude.com/en/articles/11175166-getting-started-with-custom-connectors-using-remote-mcp).

+For instructions on how to add a connector in ChatGPT, see [this guide](https://docs.atlan.com/product/capabilities/atlan-ai/how-tos/chatgpt-remote-mcp)

 ## Remote server development
 Configure the server (for remote servers):